 2018 in Review at the FLVS

-First, in March, FLVS admitted that it had experienced a massive data breach, and from all accounts, the school was at fault.
-The personal information of more than 368,000 students had been left unsecured online for an extended period of time.
+First, FLVS admitted that it had experienced a massive data breach, and it appears as if the school was at fault.
+The personal data of more than 350,000 students was compromised.

 Over the summer, FLVS faced another setback.
-In mid-August, the Orlando Sentinel reported that after “multiple employee complaints,” the school had hired an outside law firm, FordHarrison, to investigate a series of employee disputes and accepted the resignation of its general counsel, Frank Kruppenbacher, who had previously served the school for 18 years.
+In mid-August, the Orlando Sentinel reported that after several employee complaints, the school had sought guidance from, FordHarrison, a law firm, to investigate.
+This soon led t the resignation of Frank Kruppenbacher who had previously served as the organization’s general counsel.

 In early September, eLearning Inside ran a story on Kruppenbacher’s departure and other recent events at FLVS.
 Immediately after the story ran, several people connected to FLVS contacted eLearning Inside to share additional information.
 Our subsequent investigation clarified the nature of the disputes between former employees and the school.
 During several of these interviews, other complaints and concerns, specifically about Kruppenbacher, were also raised, but at the time, no one was willing to go on the record with their complaints.
 This week, FordHarrison’s report on FLVS was finally released, and at least some of these complaints are now public.